jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

                   -c client/site_tests/suite_HWQual/control.suspend_resume

+* Run the keyboard semi-automated test by first reading the instructions specified in the control file (control.keyboard) and then executing:

+  $ ./server/autoserv -r results.keyboard -m <DUT_IP> -a hwqual \
+                  -c client/site_tests/suite_HWQual/control.keyboard

 * If the DUT has a Bluetooth adapter, run the Bluetooth semi-automated tests by following the instructions specified in the control file (control.bluetooth) and then executing: